chrisdoherty4/tinkerbell-roadmap/design/230728_tinkerbell_workflow_execution.md

 #### Why do we need the Cancelling state?

 The Cancelling state separates Workflows we intend to cancel from those that have been cancelled.
 This allows Tink Server to issue a cancellation instruction to Tink Agent, and for Tink Agent to indicate successful cancellation.
 The explicitness of this sequence is useful because:
-* Explicit indication that a Running Workflow has stopped and thus Tink Agent is available for a subsequent Workflow is important to avoid unintended Workflow rejection (double dispatch).
+* It provides explicit indication that a Running Workflow has stopped making it clear that Tink Agent is available to run a subsequent Workflow.
-* It aids in avoiding a double dispatch.
-Canceled is an end state so the system is at liberty to dispatch a subsequent Workflow even if the previous Workflow is still in the process of cancelling.
 * It makes clear to operators the state of the Workflow and why Tink Agent isn't executing a subsequent Workflow.

 ### Executing Workflows

 Tink Server will continue to expose a gRPC API.
 The protobuf will be simplified to remove superfluous APIs and data structures.
-Tink Agent will connect to Tink Server to create a command stream.
+Tink Agent will connect to Tink Server to create a long lived command stream.
 When Tink Server identifies a runnable Workflow for a connected Tink Agent it will dispatch the Workflow on the command stream.
 Workflows are dispatched in the order they are created.
 As Tink Agent executes Workflow Actions it will publish events to Tink Server.

 <p align="center">
   <img src="images/230728_tinkerbell_workflow_execution/executing-a-workflow.png" />